Critical Configuration Changes

 Backup configuration changes are uncommon operations, typically performed only by authorized administrators.
 Unexpected changes, such as shortened retention, modified backup selections, or backup schedule deletion may indicate human error, misconfiguration, or unauthorized access.

-For example, if an attacker compromises a backup administrator’s account, they might not delete backups immediately.
+For example, if an attacker compromises an administrator’s account, they might not delete backups immediately.
 Instead, they could gradually weaken protection by:

 • Reducing data retention (e.g., from 1 year to 7 days)